cotestatnt/Arduino-Google-API/README.md

 + Get list of unread messages
 + Read metadata of message
 + Read message body (snippet or full text)
-+ Send messagre to specific address
++ Send message to specific address

 ### To do
 + Add support for Calendar API